needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 ![Adaptive Performance boost unit.](Images/VisualScripting/vs-setboost.png)

-To see the current status of the CPU or GPU boost use the Get Boost unit.
+To see the current status of the CPU or GPU boost, use the Get Boost unit.

 ![Adaptive Performance boost unit.](Images/VisualScripting/vs-getboost.png)

-For more information about boost mode see the [user guide](user-guide.md#boost-mode).
+For more information, refer to the [boost mode](user-guide.md#boost-mode).

 ### Indexer and Scalers

-To see the current thermal or performance action or when the next evaluation happens use the Get Indexer Data unit.
+To view the current thermal or performance action or when the next evaluation happens, use the Get Indexer Data unit.

 ![Adaptive Performance scaler unit.](Images/VisualScripting/vs-indexer.png)